 - If you have multiple locations across the country you’ll be able to select one supplier for all the sites

-A further significant change is that a range of new licensed Retailers will now be able to join the market and these new-entrants will be competing against the existing, established Wholesalers who are also setting up as Retailers.
+A further significant change is that a range of new licensed Retailers are now able to join the market.
+These new-entrants are competing against the existing, established Wholesalers, most of which are also setting up as Retailers.

 You are probably hoping you’ll be able to make significant savings on your water costs, like those available when the energy market deregulated.
-Sadly, this won’t be the case as Retailers will only be in a position to compete on the retail element of your costs, the larger wholesale cost will remain the same.
-It is expected that the discounts each provider will offer are unlikely to vary significantly and will probably be in the region of a 2% to 3% saving.
-As an example, if you spend £150,000 each year, the maximum you are likely to save is between £3,000 & £4,500 per annum.
+Sadly, this won’t be the case, as Retailers can only compete on the retail element of your costs.
+The larger wholesale cost remains the same.
+Retailers are only able to offer discounts in the region of 1% to 2%.
+As an example, if you spend £150,000 each year, you are likely to save a maximum of between £1,500 & £3,000 per annum.

 How can I drive more benefit from the changes?